vumapathy/uservoice-to-productboard/readme.md

+## Introduction
+This is a script to help move your data out of UserVoice (https://www.uservoice.com/), a tool for capturing customer feedback, to ProductBoard (https://www.productboard.com/), a similar (but in my opinion, better!) tool.

 ## Getting Started
 This script assumes that you are an Admin in both the UserVoice and ProductBoard accounts for your organization.